baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 ![Evaluation of the correctness of data types and purposes in privacy labels on iOS.
 Remember that we can only definitively say when data _is_ collected but if we don't observe data being transmitted, it does not necessarily mean that it is never collected.](../graphs/privacy_labels.pdf){#fig:results-privacy-labels}

 [@Fig:results-privacy-labels] shows the comparison of the observed and declared data types and purposes.
 For most of the data types that we can check, we did not observe apps that incorrectly omitted them from their privacy label or misdeclared them as anonymous.
 Most notably, we saw 329 apps (13.26&nbsp;%) that transmitted the IDFA, IDFV, or a hashed version thereof without declaring that in their privacy label.
 Further, 155 apps (6.25&nbsp;%) claimed to collect such a device ID in a way that is not linked to the user, which seems like an obvious contradiction.
-98 apps (3.95&nbsp;%) also transmitted the device's location but omitted that in their privacy label and a further 18 apps (0.73&nbsp;%) declared that they only collected the location anonymously even though we observed them linking it to unique identifier for the user or device.
+98 apps (3.95&nbsp;%) also transmitted the device's location but omitted that in their privacy label and a further 18 apps (0.73&nbsp;%) declared that they only collected the location anonymously even though we observed them linking it to a unique identifier for the user or device.

 In terms of the purposes, most apps correctly declared whether they used ads and tracking.
-118 (4.76&nbsp;%) and 92 apps (3.71&nbsp;%) wrongly claimed not to use ads and tracking respectively despite doing so after all.
+118 (4.76&nbsp;%) and 92 apps (3.71&nbsp;%) wrongly claimed not to use ads and tracking, respectively, despite doing so after all.

 ## IAB TCF data